Shishir-Dubey/GitHub-Analytics/README.md

 Objective :

-This proect explores the GitHub by analyzing the metadata of GitHub users and describing the redundancy and popularity of the technologies used within the projects by the users using Big Data Analytics and examines the prediction on the data for getting the various interesting facts from the data.
+This project explores the GitHub by analyzing the metadata of GitHub users and describing the redundancy and popularity of the technologies used within the projects by the users using Big Data Analytics and examines the prediction on the data for getting the various interesting facts from the data.
 Data of 5000